 Migration from Kentucky to Florida

-In 1910, Florida was one of six states to have the greatest gain from Negro migration.
-Florida received a greater migration than any northern state.
+In 1910, Florida was one of six states to have the greatest gain from Negro migration, receiving a greater number of migrants than any northern state.
 (The other five states were Arkansas, Pennsylvania, Oklahoma, New York, and Illinois).

 For those who did move, they were not concentrated in one particular region of Florida or employed in one particular industry.
-One of the first Kentucky natives listed in the Census is Oather Bell, who in 1850 was a carpenter in Jacksonville.
-In 1870, Eli Adams was a farm laborer in Leon County; in 1885, Robert Adams was a laborer in Pensacola; in 1900, David Straws was a farmer in Jefferson County; in 1910, Lannie Jake was a sewer ditch digger in Quincy.
+One of the first Kentucky natives listed in the Census is Oather Bell, who in 1850 was a carpenter in Jacksonville, FL.
+In 1870, Eli Adams was a farm laborer in Leon County, FL; in 1885, Robert Adams was a laborer in Pensacola, FL; in 1900, David Straws was a farmer in Jefferson County, FL; in 1910, Lannie Jake was a sewer ditch digger in Quincy, FL.
 During 1917-18, at least 23 African Americans born in KY registered for the Army Draft in Florida during World War I.

 For more see Negro Migration During the War, by E. J. Scott.
 For more recent migration trends, see the University of Louisville Urban Studies Institute, Kentucky Population Research, and Kentucky State Data Center - Research Report by Price, Scobee, and Sawyer, Kentucky Migration: consequences for state population and labor force, February 2004; and Migration by Race and Hispanic Origin: 1995-2000, Census 2000 Special Reports, issued October 2003 [available online in .pdf format].